-Complete Guide to an Online Public Relations Degree
+Complete Guide to Top Online Public Relations Degrees

 There are three different online degree level options for public relations.
 Over the course of four years a bachelor's degree will prepare students for positions such as campaign manager, public relations coordinator, and public relations specialist.
 A master's program in public relations will enhance a student's knowledge in communication through technology and media.
 A master's program will typically take two years to complete and prepare graduates for above entry-level positions such as public relations manager, brand manager, and director of communications.
 Online undergraduate and graduate certificate programs are also available for people interested in receiving an education in the field of public relations.

 Students can obtain an online bachelor's degree in public relations in four years, generally upon completing 120-credit hours.
 Participants will sharpen their skills in critical thinking, writing, strategic planning, and execution.
 These skills will lend assistance to building relationships between organizations and their public audiences, which is a necessity for graduates to perform in their follow up careers.
 Public relations programs require general education coursework along with major specific courses such in public speaking, public relations, journalism, social media, writing for public relations, organizational communications, and ethics.
 A high school diploma or equivalent must be obtained prior to enrolling in a bachelor's program along with a qualifying SAT or ACT test score.
 Depending on the school, a letter of recommendation may also be required.
 Graduates can seek entry-level job opportunities in both business and government as PR specialists, representatives, campaign managers, and PR coordinates.
 Public relations bachelor's programs are offered at both colleges and universities.